17 Heavily Armed Burkinabè Soldiers Arrested in Upper West Region

 US places travel ban on Burkina Faso

-YEN.com.gh reported that US President Donald Trump expanded some travel bans, barring nationals of five additional countries, including Ghana’s neighbour, Burkina Faso.
+YEN.com.gh reported that US President Donald Trump had expanded some travel bans, barring nationals of five more countries, including Ghana’s neighbour, Burkina Faso.

-Washington has said the restrictions are intended to protect the security of the US.
-Ghana, at one point, was in danger of similar restrictions.
+Washington, DC, stated at the time that the restrictions were intended to protect the security of the United States, with Ghana, at one point, being in danger of similar restrictions.

-Full-entry restrictions are also being placed on nationals of Mali, Niger, South Sudan, and Syria, as well as Palestinian Authority passport holders.
+Full-entry restrictions were also placed on nationals from Mali, Niger, South Sudan, and Syria, as well as Palestinian Authority passport holders, sparking intense reactions.

 Source: YEN.com.gh